What is Regression Testing? Explained with Test Cases, Tools, and Methods

 2. Progressive

-Progressive testing will be an ideal choice to modify the testing requirements and build new test cases.
-Generally, this type of testing is preferred when you introduce a new component into the system.
+Progressive testing will be ideal for modifying the testing requirements and building new test cases.
+Generally, this testing type is preferred when introducing a new component into the system.
 This is because it helps you verify that changes do not adversely affect the old components.

 3. Selective

 As the name suggests, in selective testing, the test coverage is limited to a selected group of test cases already created.
-Thus, instead of retesting the whole system, you test only a couple of components chosen.
+Thus, you test only a few chosen components instead of retesting the whole system.

 4. Partial

-Partial testing takes place to gauge the effect of adding new components into the system.
-For example, whether adding a new line to source code would affect the system or not.
-Unlike selective testing, in this type, the new functionalities get tested alongside the old ones.
+Partial testing takes place to gauge the effect of adding new components to the system.
+For example, whether adding a new line to the source code would affect the system.
+Unlike selective testing, the new functionalities get tested alongside the old ones in this type.
 This way, you can analyze their impact.

 5. Complete